briannaodom/FinalProject/README.md

 The LCD currently displays the PWM value that is computed from the analog pin wired to the potientiometer.
 When the value of the potientiometer increases from 0 to 255, the motor spins quicker in the forward direction and the LCD displays that value.

-Useful for LCD and potientiometer
+Useful for LCD and potientiometer setup:

 1. Schematic of LCD [link]()
 2. Schematic of potientiometer [link]()